 ROADMAP.
-Section 2 gives details on how to model server compromise as partial corruption and states our revisited functionality \mathcal{F}{aPAKE} .
+Section 2 gives details on how to model server compromise as partial corruption and states our revisited functionality $\mathcal{F}{aPAKE}$ .
 Section 3 shows our separation result.
-In Section 4 we use our new model to make a stronger security statement of the Ω -protocol.
+In Section 4 we use our new model to make a stronger security statement of the $\Omega$ -method.
 In Section 5 we discuss composable multi-party security of asymmetric PAKE schemes.
 The appendix recalls ideal functionalities, gives some technical details of the UC model and contains the full proofs of security.

-2 The Security Model
+2 The aPAKE Security Model, revisited

 The notion of universally composable asymmetric PAKE was introduced in 2006 by Gentry, MacKenzie and Ramzan ([GMR06]).
-Their two-party functionality \mathcal{F}{apwKE} augments the functionality for (symmetric) PAKE from [CHK+05] by adding an interface for server compromise attacks.
+Their two-party functionality $\mathcal{F}{\mathsf{apwKE}}$ augments the functionality for (symmetric) PAKE by Canetti et al. [CHK+05] by adding an interface for server compromise attacks.
 The presentation is slightly more involved due to the different roles that the two participating users can take in the asymmetric version of PAKE: while the client can initiate multiple key exchange sessions by providing a fresh password each time, the server has to register a password file once which is then used in every key exchange session with the client.
-We recall \mathcal{F}{apwKE} in Figure 8 in Appendix B.

-STEALING PASSWORD DATA To model a server compromise attack, \mathcal{F}{apwKE} provides three interfaces called STEALPWDFILE, OFFLINETESTPWD and IMPERSONATE, which we describe in more detail in the following.
+We recall $\mathcal{F}{\mathsf{apwKE}}$ in Figure 1 and refer the reader not familiar to it to Appendix B for a thorough introduction to the functionality.
+To model a server compromise attack, $\mathcal{F}{\mathsf{apwKE}}$ provides three interfaces called STEALPWDFILE, OFFLINETESTPWD and IMPERSONATE, which we now describe in more detail.

-- The STEALPWDFILE query initiates a server compromise attack.
-The output is a bit, depending on whether the server already registered a password file or not, and the query can only be made by the simulator if \mathcal{Z} gives the instruction for it. - The OFFLINETESTPWD query models an off-line dictionary attack.
-In this attack, the adversary tests whether a client password is contained in the password file.
-The output is a bit, depending on whether the password was correct or not.
-The attack is called "off-line" since it can be mounted by the adversary without engaging in a session with the client.
-The interface can only be used after a STEALPWDFILE query happended, and like STEALPWDFILE this attack can only be mounted by the simulator if \mathcal{Z} instructs him to do so.
-Depending on whether one wants to allow pre-computation attacks or not, OFFLINETESTPWD can be either queried at any time or is restricted to be queried only after a STEALPWDFILE query was issued.
-In any case, if the attack is successful, the password is revealed to the adversary only after a STEALPWDFILE query happened. - The IMPERSONATE query enables the adversary to engage in a key exchange session with the client, using the stolen password file as authenticating data.
-This query is necessary since a server compromise attack (i.e., STEALPWDFILE query) does not allow the adversary in any way to control the behavior of the server.
+- STEALPWDFILE initiates a server compromise attack.
+The output is a bit, depending on whether the server already registered a password file or not, and the query can only be made by the simulator if $\mathcal{Z}$ gives the instruction for it. - OFFLINETESTPWD enables an off-line dictionary attack: the adversary can test whether some password is contained in the password file.
+The answer is a bit, depending on whether the guess was correct or not.
+The attack is called "off-line" since it can be mounted by the adversary without interacting with the client.
+Like STEALPWDFILE, this attack can only be mounted by the simulator if $\mathcal{Z}$ instructs him to do so.
+The adversary gets confirmation on a correct guess only after a STEALPWDFILE query happened. - IMPERSONATE can be used by the adversary after STEALPWDFILE was issued by $\mathcal{Z}$ .
+This interface enables the adversary to engage in a key exchange session with the client, using the stolen password file as authenticating data.
+This interface is necessary since a server compromise attack (i.e., STEALPWDFILE query) does not allow the adversary in any way to control the behavior of the server.
 Nonetheless, a network attacker is able to engage in a session with the client using the stolen password file, which he can do via IMPERSONATE.